-I know that may sound like a silly and unimportant concept to most (and maybe even your boss) but think of the valued time.
+I know that may sound like a silly and unimportant concept to most (and maybe even your boss), but think of the valued time.
 A patient’s time is just as important as ours.
 More than likely, that patient is taking time off work to be there since most offices are open 8 to 5.

 How annoyed would you feel if you could tell you were being rushed in and out?
 Also, ladies and gents, I don’t know about you, but when I’m rushed, it’s very difficult for me to hide that from my patients.
 It’s not fun, and you leave that day feeling beat down and tired.

-When hygienists are not rushed, we can ask the personal questions about the patients and their families and build that rapport and trust.
+When hygienists are not rushed, we can ask personal questions about the patients and their families and build rapport and trust.
 It’s that relationship that gives the patient the confidence to say “yes” to treatment even when they may not fully understand the information we are throwing at them.
 They trust us with their health needs.
 That doesn’t come easily.

 The Comprehensive Approach